EternalllZM/rtd-codz/docs/source/rules.rst

 - **Includes profile, username, text, emotes, and voice chats.**

-Anything that is associated with you such as statuses, messages used that include emotes, stickers, etc. Please do not use anything NSFW or explicit.
+Please do not put anything NSFW or explicit on anything that is associated with you such as profile pictures, statuses, messages sent that include emotes, stickers, etc.

 - **Suggestive content reviewed at moderator's discretion.**